 - 1 teaspoon cream of tartar

-- 2. Divide dough into fourth.
+- 1. In a mixing bowl, cream butter and sugar.
+Add egg and extracts.
+Combine flour, baking soda and cream of tartar; gradually add to the creamed mixture and mix well.
+Chill for at least 1 hour.
 On a surface lightly sprinkled with confectioners' sugar, roll out the dough to 1/8-in. thickness.
 Cut into desired shapes.
 Place on ungreased baking sheets.
 Repeat with the remaining dough.
 Bake at 350° for 7-8 minutes, or until the edges begin to brown.
-Remove to wire racks to cool.
 Yield: 5 dozen (2-inch cookies).

 Reviews for Deluxe Sugar Cookies

 "These are the best sugar cookie for anytime and perfect for cut-out Christmas cookies!
 Simple recipe, bakes up fast and makes a big batch.
 They are exactly the right combination of sweet but not too sweet.
 I also add 1/2 teaspoon of salt and use a bit of cooking spray on the cookie sheet.
 They slide right off, and keep their cut-out shape.
 Delicious!"

 "Best sugar cookies I have ever made or eaten!"

 "Excellent!
 I made these with my 7 yr old nephew, very easy.
 I chilled the dough for about 20 minutes in the freezer and they rolled out nicely."

 "I followed the recipe exactly as written, but my dough came out very soft.
 I chilled it over night so that I could roll out the cookies in the morning.
 I found that the dough got warm and soft very quickly, making it almost impossible to roll out and difficult to cut the cookie shapes.
 Should I have added more flour?"

 "Excellent taste, rolled easily cut out easily!
 I cut almond extract to 1/4 Tsp."